 - Never lay cylinders on their side.

 - Never cover cylinders with wet material to keep cool – they may dry out and burn, heating the cylinder.

-More information on the safe storage and maintenance of your LPG tanks in the lead up to bushfire season is also available in one of our previous blogs.
+More information on the safe storage and maintenance of your LPG tanks in the lead up to bushfire season is also available in our Help Centre.

 It’s also a good idea to develop a bushfire survival plan and survival kit so you’re ready to act in an emergency.
 The Department of Fire and Emergency Services have helpful resources to get you started:

 Alerts and updates

 - Call: Department of Fire and Emergency Services (DFES) – Emergency Information hotline: 1300 657 209 (available 24/7)